-- reviewing and approving, or recommending to our board of directors for approval, the compensation of the Chief Executive Officer and other executive officers; - making recommendations to our board of directors regarding the compensation of our directors; - reviewing and approving or making recommendations to our board of directors regarding our incentive compensation and equity-based plans and arrangements; - overseeing our succession plan for the Chief Executive Officer and other executive officer roles; and - appointing and overseeing any compensation consultants.
+- reviewing and approving, or recommending to our board of directors for approval, the compensation of the Chief Executive Officer and other executive officers; - making recommendations to our board of directors regarding the compensation of our directors; - reviewing and approving or making recommendations to our board of directors regarding our incentive compensation and equity-based plans and arrangements; - · overseeing our succession plan for the Chief Executive Officer and other executive officer roles; and - appointing and overseeing any compensation consultants.

-Our compensation committee consists of Mark Hastings, Joseph Osnoss and Penny Baldwin-Leonard, with Mark Hastings serving as chair.
+Effective immediately prior to the effectiveness of the registration statement of which this prospectus forms a part, our compensation committee will consist of Mark Hastings, Joseph Osnoss and Penny Baldwin-Leonard, with Mark Hastings serving as chair.
 The composition of our compensation committee meets the requirements for independence under the current Nasdaq Stock Market listing standards and SEC rules and regulations.
 Penny Baldwin-Leonard is a non-employee director, as defined in Section 16b-3 of the Exchange Act.